biosails/pheniqs/docs/2.0/novaseq.md

 pheniqs-illumina-api.py multiplex illumina/181014_A00534_0024_AH7LT2DSXX
 ```

-To decode sample barcodes without prior estimation we declare a `multiplex` directive that expands the `H7LT2DSXX_l01_multiplex` decoder that we have seen defined in `H7LT2DSXX_core.json`.
+To decode sample barcodes without prior estimation we declare a `multiplex` directive that expands the `H7LT2DSXX_l01_multiplex` decoder that we have seen defined in [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json).
 The report is written to a file instead of standard error with `report url`.
 You should still specify your best guess for the `noise` prior.
 For example [H7LT2DSXX_l01_sample.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_l01_sample.json) is a uniform configuration for the first lane.

 >```json
 {